AxonIQ/reference-guide/release-notes/rn-axon-server/rn-as-minor-releases.md

 This page provides a dedicated overview of patch releases for Axon Server.
 For information about the older releases check either [Axon Server Enterprise Edition](rn-asee-minor-releases.md) or [Axon Server Standard Edition](rn-asse-minor-releases.md).

+## Release 2023.2

+### Release 2023.2.1

+#### Bug Fixes

+This release contains fixes for the following issues:

+- TLS communication between Axon Server nodes cannot validate trusted certificates when there is no trust manager file configured
+- Deleting a context does not delete all its metrics

 ## Release 2023.1

 ### Release 2023.1.2